Hidden Conversations Inside the Body

 • stress response

-In other words, metabolism is not just happening in the body.
+👉 metabolism is not just happening in your body

-This is one reason metabolic shifts often appear during periods of:
+This is why metabolic shifts often show up during periods of:

 • prolonged stress